By the staff of Dirt Wheels

 CT can log 200 miles in a day of destination running.
 DragonFire Highback GT suspension seats are very comfortable, and they utilize the stock seat sliders.
 DragonFire 2-inch harnesses provide all-day comfort.

-CT clamped tough, awesome Factory UTV Ultimate 1/2-inch UHMW skid plates on.
+We also put on a CT clamped Factory UTV Ultimate 1/2-inch UHMW skid plates on our machine.
 They protect the bottom of the car, but also have a bit of rock slider coming up around the side for additional protection.
 CT advises that skid plates are a lot easier to install on a new car before you’ve destroyed the stock skid and moved the stock mounting holes around.

 Rugged Radios’ push-to-talk car-to-car communication allows cars to spread out and stay out of the dust on long destination runs.
 Plus, the leader can alert the group to oncoming traffic.
 With helmets, it’s nice to be able to have voice-activated communication with your co-driver.
 The 60-watt Rugged setup reaches out a few miles in most conditions and over 10 miles in good conditions.